StatStud/book-club/archetypes/default.md

 # What do I hope to learn AND take ACTION on after reading this book?

+# What brought you to reading this book?
+How did you hear about it?

 # What are my assumptions before reading this book?

 # Reading Comprehension questions from ChatGPT